 |14+ years||1.6 mg||1.1 mg||1.4 mg||1.3 mg|

-The U.S. Food and Drug Administration (FDA) has established a Daily Value (DV) of 65 g for total fat but not for omega-3s.
-Thus, this table presents the amounts of omega-3 fatty acids in grams per serving only and not the percent of the DV.
+The U.S. Food and Drug Administration (FDA) has established a Daily Value (DV) of 65 g for total fat.
+However there is no established DV for omega-3s.
+Therefore, this table presents the amounts of omega-3 fatty acids in grams per serving only and not the percent of the DV.